Timboroa

 Timboroa (also Timbaroa and Tomborou) is a small town in Baringo County, Kenya.
 It is located near the border with Uasin Gishu County with the boundary being the most northwesterly point of Timboroa Forest leading on to Tinderet Forest in a westerly direction.
 Timboroa lies along the Equator Line.
 The area is mainly covered with bamboo grasses.
-Other small townships located in the Timboroa area are Matharu, Hilloti (Corruption from English Hill Tea), Mumberes, Equator, Makutano, Mlango Moja through to Mlango Tano.
+Other small townships located in the Timboroa area are Matharu, Hiloti (Corruption from English Hill Tea), Mumberes, Equator, Makutano, Mlango Moja through to Mlango Tano.
 The region is home to a number of notable athletes, both male and female, including Bernard Barmasai.